-The financial liabilities from the issue of financial debt instruments are recorded at the value of the obligation they represent based on the outstanding balance of the issue, and they are presented in the consolidated balance sheet under the item "Stock liabilities".
-The interest is recognized in income as it is accrued under the item "Interest expenses".
+The financial liabilities derived from the issue of financial debt instruments are recorded at the value of the obligation they represent based on the outstanding balance of the issue, and they are presented in the consolidated balance sheet under the heading "Stock liabilities".
+The interest is recognized in income as it is accrued under the heading "Interest expenses".

 Short- and long-term bank loans and loans from other institutions, both national and foreign, are recorded based on the contract value of the obligation.
-Interest is recognized in income as it is accrued under the item "Interest expenses".
+The interest incurred is recognized in income as it is accrued under the heading "Interest expenses".